yubocai-poly/Chinese-character-OCR-with-CNN-and-EfficientNet/README.md

 ### 6.2 Complex CNN Model

 Interestingly, after our training and testing, we found that this complex model did not converge and the accuracy was still very low after almost 200 epoches of training.
-Our analysis suggests the following reasons:
+It is probably due to the reason below:

+Optimization Difficulty: Deeper networks are harder to train.
+Gradients can vanish or explode as they are backpropagated through many layers, making learning difficult.
+Although batch normalization and careful initialization can help, they may not completely solve the problem.

+Another possible reason is that the complex model is not suitable for the dataset.
+The model cannot capture the features of the dataset and the model cannot converge.

 ### 6.3 Pre-trained EfficientNetB0 Model